xai990/GEMDiff/README.md

 ## Perparing data
 The training code reads gene expression matrix from a directory.
 The default folder(`"datasets"`), include training and testing GEM files and corresponding label files.
 For creating/inputting your own dataset, simply format the GEM into a plain-text file with rows being samples and columns being genes.
 Values in each row should be separeated by tabs.
+If the data repository has a different name, modify it in the config file correspondingly.
 ```
 	Gene1	Gene2	Gene3	Gene4
 Sample1	0.523	0.991	0.421	0.829